camillandreozzi/Aggressivity_Model/README.md

 Its goals are to:

-- implement classic evolutionary game models in a transparent way,
+- implement classic evolutionary game models in a transparent way
-- connect simulation output to theory,
+- connect simulation output to theory
-- provide interpretable examples of frequency-dependent selection,
+- provide interpretable examples of frequency-dependent selection
-- and create a base for gradually richer evolutionary dynamics.
+- and create a base for gradually richer evolutionary dynamics

 The emphasis is on conceptual clarity first, and model complexity second.